-- The Convention has been supplemented by the Protocol on Strategic Environmental Assessment (Kiev, 2003). - It requires that environmental, including health, concerns are taken into account in the development of plans and programmes and considered in the preparation of the proposals for policies and legislation that are likely to have significant effects on the environment. - The Protocol also provides for extensive public participation in government decision-making in numerous development sectors.
+The Convention has been supplemented by the Protocol on Strategic Environmental Assessment (Kiev, 2003).

+It requires that environmental concerns, including health, are taken into account in the development of plans and programmes and considered in the preparation of the proposals for policies and legislation that are likely to have significant effects on the environment.

+The Protocol also provides for extensive public participation in government decision-making in many developing sectors.